 Become a Certified Long-Term Care Ombudsman

-You need to have a passion for working with elders – not as projects, but as people deserving of respect and quality care.
+You need to have a passion for working with elders and dependent adults – not as projects, but as people deserving of respect and quality care.
 All else flows from that central point.

-The task of an ombudsman is to mediate, negotiate, and make sure the situation is resolved so that the elder is safe and well cared-for.
+The role of an Ombudsman Representative is to mediate, negotiate, and make sure the situation is resolved so that the elder is safe and well cared-for.
 If you have these qualities, we’d love to talk to you.
-The program does have the following requirements before training can commence:
+The program does have the following requirements: